enriquepablo/modus_ponens/README.md

 &nbsp;
 &nbsp;

-In this grammar, the productions WHITESPACE and  `var` is prescribed by modus\_ponens.
+In this grammar, the productions WHITESPACE and  `var` are prescribed by modus\_ponens.
 On top of them, the user must provide a production for `fact`.
 So we, as "user", are providing `name`, `v_name`, and `pred`, to compose `fact`.
 Here we allow for very simple facts, just triples subject-predicate-object.